scupit/gcmake-test-project/basic-tests/README.md

 project setup could look like with GCMake, while also acting as the main test case for the majority of its features.

+## IMPORTANT NOTE

+Read the [cppfront configuration README](https://github.com/scupit/gcmake-dependency-configs/tree/develop/cppfront) before building this project.
+If you don't, your build will probably fail.

 ## Documentation generation

 Building this project's documentation requires a few extra programs, most of which can be downloaded using Python's `pip`: